Velocity effects slightly mitigating the quantumness degradation of an Unruh-DeWitt detector: Unruh-DeWitt theory with velocity effects

 \subsubsection{Non-relativistic velocity regime}

 Note that in the present work, the non-relativistic velocity regime ($w \ll 1$) does not refer to a classical description of motion, but rather to the relativistic expansion at low spatial velocities compared to the speed of light, so that corrections to the detector response emerge only from terms of order $w^2$.
 We now compute the transition probability rates with a finite interaction time for the non-relativistic regime.
-For this, the Wightman function [Eq.~(\ref{wightman function})] in leading order for $w \ll 1$ reads
+For this, we derive in detail in Appendix~\ref{App:A} the expansion of the Wightman function [Eq.~(\ref{wightman function})] in the principal order for $w \ll 1$, thus according to Eq.~(\ref{Wightman function w<<1}) we have

 and to calculate the detector transition rate, we substitute Eq.~(\ref{wightman non-relativistic}) into Eq.~(\ref{Int R infty}), calculate the contour integrals (for more information see ref.~\cite{abdolrahimi2014velocity}), and defining the following dimensionless parameters $\overline{\mathcal{R}}^{\pm} = \mathcal{R}^{\pm}/\Omega$ and $\overline{a} = a/\Omega$, thus we have the excitation probability rate